Agalinis tenuifolia (Vahl) Raf.

 Habitat - Dry, moist, or open woods, bluff ledges, prairies, wet depressions, swampy meadows, borders of standing water, wet thickets.

-Other info. - This small but attractive species can be found throughout most of Missouri, and is probably the most common and widespread member of the genus.
-The plant can be identified by its thin, branching stems, its opposite, linear leaves, its long, thin pedicels, and its small flowers.
-The foliage is often dark green to purplish.
+Other info. - This small but attractive species can be found throughout Missouri, and is easily the most common and widespread member of the genus in the state.
+Beyond Missouri it is found throughout most of the eastern U.S. and as far west as Colorado and Wyoming.
+The plant can be identified by its thin, branching stems, its opposite, linear leaves, its long, thin pedicels, and its characteristic pink flowers.
+The foliage is often dark green to purplish, though this character is variable.
+The corolla throats are glabrous (though the stamen filaments are hairy).
 The upper lip of the flower arches over the stamens and encloses them.
 Under favorable conditions the plants can become quite bushy, with numerous flowers.